 Those who know me will find me at all the important junctures in their life, whenever and wherever they need me.
 Despite leading an active life, I always seem to have time for what is important.

 People around me constantly ask:

-Well, I could go into a long explanation about managing time better & give out tips and tricks.
-But quite frankly, it would be of no use.
+Well, I could go into a lengthy explanation about managing time better & give out tips and tricks.
+But, it would be of no use.
 This blog is not about gyaan.
 It’s about a simple tip that will help you save 3 hours a day minimum.

 So here it is the number one tip to save 3 hours and manage time better:

-I exited WhatsApp Groups & modified settings to ensure that I don’t get added to a group without permission.
+I exited WhatsApp Groups & changed settings to ensure that I don’t get added to a group without permission.

-WhatsApp Groups can be awfully annoying especially when you are dragged into them without your consent.
-Take a good look at the groups you are part of.
-How many are really useful?
+WhatsApp Groups can be awfully annoying, especially when you are dragged into them without your consent.
+Inspect the groups you are part of.
+How many are useful?
 How many are just forums for sharing jokes?
 How many incite negativity within your heart?
-More importantly, do you find yourself checking the groups even though you hate them?
+More importantly, do you check the groups even though you hate them?

 Here is a WhatsApp setting that lets you choose who can add you to group chats and guess what?
 There is a feature that allows you to stop them completely.

 - Open WhatsApp on your phone, and go to Settings > Accounts > Privacy.

 - Tap on Groups, and select the option that suits you best.
 The first one will prompt the user adding you to first send an invitation that you can approve: